thephpleague/uri/uri/properties.md

 ### __debugInfo

 All Uri objects from the package implements PHP5.6+ `__debugInfo` magic method in order to help developpers debug their code.
-The method is called by `var_dump` and displays the Uri components and the Uri string representations.
+The method is called by `var_dump` and returns an array with an `uri` key whose value is the object string representation.

 ~~~php
 <?php